 In the end, a law firm is a business and requires investment and planning to become successful.

-If you enjoyed reading this article about tips for growing your law firm, you should also read these:
+If you enjoyed reading this article and the suggested tips on growing your law firm, you should check out this one about becoming a self-employed attorney.

 Starting a business is a big step.
 If you are thinking about doing it yourself, you should know how to start a small business.